 The Union Customs Code

-The UCC has been amended once by Regulation 2016/2339, which modified Article 136 UCC on goods that have temporarily left the customs territory of the Union by sea or air.
+The UCC was amended by Regulation (EU) 2016/2339, which modified Article 136 of it on goods that have temporarily left the customs territory of the Union by sea or air.

 The UCC Delegated Act

 A consolidated version of the UCC Delegated Act can be found here.

 The UCC Delegated Act was adopted on 28 July 2015 as Commission Delegated Regulation No 2015/2446.